-1.4 Involvement of Federated Areas and Employment and Skills boards (ESBs)
+1.4 Involvement of Employment and Skills boards (ESBs)

-In round 4 it The Employment and Skills Boards (ESBs) and Federated boards will work together to bring forward projects for the Skills Capital Fund.
+In round 4 it will be the responsibility of ESBs to bring forward projects for the Skills Capital Fund.
 This is to ensure best fit with local priorities.
-Providers should therefore engage with their federated areas before developing any projects.
-Federated areas should:
+Providers should therefore engage with their ESBs before developing any projects.
+ESBs should